Spotting: how can I stop this discharge outside my period?

 The different causes of spotting

-Use of a new hormonal contraceptive method
+Using a new hormonal contraceptive method

 A change of contraceptive, such as switching to the pill or hormonal IUD, can upset your menstrual flow, and you may experience light bleeding for as long as your body tolerates it, usually 3 to 6 months.
 Immediately after IUD insertion, if your cervix has been manipulated, or if you forget to take a tablet from your pill pack, you may also experience blood loss.

-The start of a pregnancy
+The onset of pregnancy

 A quarter of all pregnant women experience bleeding during the 1st trimester of pregnancy, of various origins:

-Ectopic pregnancy, when the egg develops outside the uterus.
+An ectopic pregnancy, when the egg develops outside the uterus.
 This is a life-threatening emergency, and any bleeding accompanied by severe pain must be promptly treated

 A miscarriage, when your body spontaneously terminates the pregnancy, for various reasons, and begins to evacuate the endometrium and placental debris.
 Medication or vacuum aspiration may be required if the egg is not evacuated naturally